If you work for a tech startup, you may have non-qualified stock options (NSOs).

 Warning: when exercising your NSOs, your employer will withhold only some of the taxes.
 It’s up to you to pay the remainder to the IRS.
 This often surprises people.

-Non-qualified stock options (or NSOs) are a type of stock option that do not ‘qualify’ for the same favorable tax treatment that other types of stock options (specifically ISOs) do.
+Non-qualified stock options (or NSOs) are a type of stock option that does not ‘qualify’ for the same favorable tax treatment that other types of stock options (specifically ISOs) do.

 With NSOs you’re more likely to be taxed when you exercise them than with ISOs.
 And if you are taxed, then it’s usually at a higher rate.